-- 3. We inquired with Township management and determined that the Township did not have any denied public records requests during the engagement period. - 4.
+- We obtained and inspected the Township's Public Records Policy to determine the policy did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
+We found no exceptions. - 2.
+We inquired with Township management and determined that the Township did not have any completed public records requests during the engagement period. - 3.
+We inquired with Township management and determined that the Township did not have any denied public records requests during the engagement period. - 4.
 We inquired with Township management and determined that the Township did not have any public records requests with redactions during the engagement period. - 5.
-We inquired with Township management and determined that the Township did not have a records retention policy during the engagement period and therefore could not make it readily available to the public. - 6.
+We inquired whether the Township has a records retention policy, and observed that it is readily available to the public.
+We found no exceptions. - 6.
 We inspected written evidence that the Public Records Policy was provided to the records custodian/manager.
-We found no exceptions. - 7.
-We inquired with Township management and determined that the Township did not have a policy manual during the engagement period therefore the public records policy could not be included. - 8.
-We observed that the Township's poster describing their Public Records Policy was displayed conspicuously in all branches of the Township.
+The records custodians include the Fiscal Officer and the Chairman.
+There was no written evidence that they received a copy of the public records policy. - 7.
+We inquired with Township Management and determined that the Township does not have a policy manual. - 8.
+We inquired with Township management that the Township's poster describing their Public Records Policy was displayed conspicuously in all branches of the Township.
 We found no exceptions. - 9.
 We inquired with Township management and determined that the Township did not have any applications for record disposal submitted to the Records Commission during the engagement period. - 10.
-We inspected the individual's training certificate and determined whether each elected official (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office.
+We inspected individual training certificates and Auditor of State Public Records Attendance link and determined whether each elected official (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office.
 We found no exceptions. - 11.
 We inspected the public notices for the public meetings held during the engagement period and determined the Township notified the general public and news media of when and where meetings during the engagement period are to be held.
 We found no exceptions. - 12.
 We inspected the minutes of public meetings during the engagement period and determined whether they were: - a.
-Prepared a file is created following the date of the meeting. - b.
-Filed placed with similar documents in an organized manner. - c.
-Maintained retained, at a minimum, for the engagement period. - d.
+Prepared a file is created following the date of the meeting - b.
+Filed placed with similar documents in an organized manner - c.
+Maintained retained, at a minimum, for the engagement period - d.
 Open to public inspection available for public viewing or request.